flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

    If you're using a `modulemap` for CocoaPods to create a Test submodule, consider removing it for Swift Package Manager.
-   Note that this will make all public headers available via the module.
+   Note that this makes all public headers available through the module.

    To remove the `modulemap` for Swift Package Manager but keep it for CocoaPods, exclude the `modulemap` and umbrella header in the plugin's